rpanachi/rpanachi.github.io/_posts/2025-04-14-after-25-years-writing-software-here-are-a-few-more-things-ive-learned-so-far.md

 Automate everything you can—project setup, configuring local environments, creating test data with scripts, etc. If you do it more than once, automate it.
 Your future self (and teammates) will thank you.

 ### Applications should run locally
 If your app can’t run on a dev machine, you’re doing it wrong.
 Make local setup simple—native or Docker, doesn’t matter.
-Devs need full control to reproduce problems, debug, and tests... locally.
+Devs need full control to reproduce problems, debug, and test... locally.
 Include scripts to generate sample data, simulate API calls, and preload images or documents.
 These tools are part of the product too.

 ### Design your code to fail
 Don’t trust inputs.
 Add logs where it matters.
 Write checkers, guard clauses, notifications for edge case scenarios.
 Expect things to break—and make it easy to recover.

 ### Track requests and responses
-Log everything used in third-party integrations—requests, responses, payloads.
+Log everything used in third-party integrations—requests, responses, and payloads.
 You *will* need it for debugging and audits.

 ### Don’t blindly trust your data
 Users send broken data.
-Bugs introduce garbage on database.
+Bugs introduce garbage into database.
 Validate everything—on input, on output, on storage.
 Your system is only as good as the data flowing through it.

 ### Don’t ignore idempotency
 If something fails, you should be able to retry it without causing damage.
 Idempotency is your friend.
 Don’t ship production code without it.